Zoom on the Westinghouse WGen7500DF

 Thanks to its dual-fuel technology, the Westinghouse WGen7500DF delivers 120/240V and offers power and versatility.
 When gasoline-powered, it benefits from a running wattage of 7,500W and a peak wattage of 9,500W.
 When propane-powered, it has 6,750 rated watts and 8,550 peak watts.

 At a noise rating of 72 dBA (just slightly more noisy than a shower), this generator can be started via a conventional pull-start mechanism, or a convenient and easy-to-use electric starter (battery included).
 Moreover, to offer you even more convenience, the WGen7500DF can also be remotely started (key fob included).

 Since the WGen7500DF has a high THD (<23%), it is advisable to not use it for the powering of sensitive electronic devices.

 The control panel provides the upcoming 5 AC outlets:

-Additionally, it features 2 DC outlets: there's two 5V USB ports with which charging of electronics like mobile phones and tablets is made convenient.
+In addition, it provides 2 DC outlets: there's two 5V USB ports with which charging of electronics like mobile phones and tablets is made convenient.

 As the WGen7500DF holds a twist-lock L14-30R receptacle, it is transfer switch ready: you'll easily be able to connect it to your breaker box to power your home during a power outage.